 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth. – Acts 1:8, NIV

-Have you ever had to wait for something and it felt like you were waiting FOREVER?
-I think about my daughter who is currently waiting for her birthday to arrive.
-Everyday she asks me, “Mommy, is it my birthday?”
+Have you ever had to wait for something, and it felt like you were waiting forever?
+I think about my daughter waiting for her birthday to arrive.
+Every day she asks me, “Mommy, is it my birthday?”
 Each morning she wakes up, checking for balloons and presents.
 Multiple times a day she asks me, “Is it almost time for my party?”
-While children clearly lack an understanding of time, even adults can understand the agony of waiting in anticipation.
+While children clearly lack an understanding of time, even we adults can understand the agony of waiting for something that we are anticipating.

 I have to wonder if the disciples felt that way when Jesus promised them the Holy Spirit.
 In Acts 1, we see Jesus promises the arrival of the Holy Spirit, and then He returns to heaven to be with His Father.
 The disciples must have been heartbroken at His departure, anxiously awaiting the arrival of the Holy Spirit.

 In Acts 2, we see that the Spirit arrived with “a sound like the blowing of a violent wind came from heaven, and filled the whole house where they were sitting” (Acts 2:2).
 In that moment, all of those present in that room were filled with the power of the Spirit.